microluxe20/microluxe20/README.md

 ## Contributing

-**NOTICE:** Building on OSX and Linux both currently work without any issues.
-However, the font setup is still a little bit weird, so the length of the document may vary slightly between various OS's.
+**NOTICE:**.
+The font setup is still a little bit weird, so when compiling/bulding the pdf's, the length of the document may vary slightly between various OS's.

-If you want to contribute to the game's handbooks, please do the following:
+If you want to contribute to the game's handbooks, or want to craft your own release, please do the following:

 ##### 1. Ensure you have Node and NPM installed